Master training

 The integrated 5-year graduate programme is mainly aimed at students who wish to obtain a doctorate in neuroscience by carrying out an interdisciplinary research project on pain.

-The EURIDOL Master's courses are open to Students who are enroled in one of the three Neuroscience Master's tracks of the University of Strasbourg (Joint Master in Neuroscience (JMN) / Neurosciences Cellulaires et Intégrées (NCI) / Neurosciences Cognitives (NCO).
+The EURIDOL Master's courses are open to Studentswho are enroled in one of the three Neuroscience Master's tracks of the University of Strasbourg (Joint Master in Neuroscience (JMN) / Neurosciences Cellulaires et Intégrées (NCI) / Neurosciences Cognitives (NCO) / Neuropsychologie Cognitive Clinique (NCC).
 Detailed information on the admission procedure can be found on the Admissions page.

-While the 1st semester of the Master's is exclusively dedicated to the respective Neuroscience track (JMN/NCI/NCO) with 100% track-specific training, semester after semester, the "pain-specific" training becomes the majority:
+While the 1st semester of the Master's is exclusively dedicated to the respective Neuroscience track (JMN/NCI/NCO/NCC) with 100% track-specific training, semester after semester, the "pain-specific" training becomes the majority:

-• The 2nd semester of the Master's is mostly dedicated to track-specific courses (two-thirds) with one third of the ECTS dedicated to EURIDOL courses.
+•The 2nd semester of the Master's is mostly dedicated to track-specific courses: 3 ECTS dedicated to EURIDOL courses.

-• The 3rd semester of the Master's is mostly dedicated to EURIDOL courses (two-thirds) with one third of ECTS dedicated to track-specific courses.
+•The 3rd semester of the Master's is more dedicated to EURIDOL courses with 9 ECTS and 24 ECTS dedicated to track-specific courses.

 EURIDOL Teaching Units

 The pain-specific teaching units are mandatory for all EURIDOL students.
-This specialisation partly replaces the teaching units of the Neuroscience track of origin (JMN/NCI/NCO).
+This specialisation partly replaces the teaching units of the Neuroscience track of origin (JMN/NCI/NCO/NCC).

 Fundamentals of Pain, Methods in Pain Research, Science of Pain, and Interdisciplinary Approaches in Pain.